bolek42/bolek42.github.io/sec/fuzz.md

 # Intro (In Dev)
 There are tons of fuzzers out there and also very good ones such as AFL, so why did I write my own one?
-First of all I learned a lot, while doing so and second if everyone uses the same fuzzer, everyone will find the same bugs.
+First of all, I learned a lot while doing so and second if everyone uses the same fuzzer, everyone will find the same bugs.

 ### libav
 [951](https://bugzilla.libav.org/show_bug.cgi?id=951)